-I hope you’ve finished your holiday shopping by now.
-The only thing I have left to do is a little food/wine shopping.
+At this point in the holidays, the only thing I have left to do is a little food/wine shopping.
 I tend to leave buying the wines for a holiday dinner to the last minute (so I don’t drink the special bottles I’ve chosen and have to go out and buy more).
-If your thinking is similar, you probably will be heading out today or tomorrow to grab some bottles for Christmas Eve or Christmas Day dinner.
-My recommendation this year is Bonterra’s organic or biodynamic wines.
+If you are still looking for some bottles for Christmas Eve or Christmas Day dinner, my recommendation this year is Bonterra’s organic or biodynamic wines.
 (If you don't have access to these particular wines, the pairing advice is still applicable to the wines you have on hand.)

 When I started purposely buying sustainable wines, Bonterra was one of the first I discovered.
 One of my earliest wine recommendations here on MNN was Bonterra’s Zinfandel, made from organic grapes.
 I’ve been a Bonterra drinker ever since.
 I recently had the opportunity to attend a Bonterra wine dinner where I was introduced to the winery’s biodynamic wines, and I’m just as impressed with the biodynamic wines as I am with the company's organic wines.